Dazed-04/Arch-dotfiles/README.md

 - Configs are tailored to my specific setup and may need adjustments for yours
 - Some scripts reference absolute paths to `/home/Dazed/` — you'll need to update these
 - The rmpc layout uses a custom theme with cava visualizer, lyrics pane, and album art
-- Hyprland uses the `scrolling` layout on the special music workspace

 ---